Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can either call the Assessor’s Office with the property location or owner’s name or you may self retrieve this information from our Digital Mapping Program.

 Mass appraisal is defined as the use of standardized procedures for collecting dataand appraising property to ensure that all properties within a municipality arevalued uniformly and equitably.
 It is the process of valuing a group of propertiesas of a given date, using common data, employing standardized methods andconducting statistical tests to ensure uniformity and equity in the valuations.Assessors use mass appraisal procedures and techniques when determining thefair cash value of properties in their municipalities.

+Yes.
+The Assessors Office lists a book and page reference on the property record card for most of the properties.
 Deed references (book and page numbers) are recorded at the Hampshire County Registry of Deeds.
-You can contact the Registry of Deeds located at 33 King Street, Northampton at 413-584-3637 or look up the information on their website
+You can contact the Registry of Deeds located at 60 Railroad Avenue, Northampton, MA.
+01060 at 413-584-3637.

 Applications & Forms Page